Think that tiny little phone of yours might be acting like the boss? Take a look at these questions to find out:

 You felt tears welling in your eyes the last time your home wifi crashed.

-If you said yes to even a few of these, we hear ya!!!
+If you said yes to even a few of these, we’re right there with you!!!

 Social Media is such a HUGE part of all of our lives.
-Don't get us wrong, we're pretty mad for it ourselves, heck, it's one of the main ways we get to talk to you!
+Don't get us wrong, we're pretty mad for it ourselves.

 What we aren't keen for though, is anything that controls us, like an addiction or fear etc. We want to use social media because it's fun, not because we need likes to feel good about ourselves and not because we are using it to hide how lonely we feel.